finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

 <a id="listQuotes"></a>
 # **listQuotes**
-> ResourceListOfQuote listQuotes(scope).asAt(asAt).page(page).start(start).limit(limit).filter(filter).execute();
+> ResourceListOfQuote listQuotes(scope).asAt(asAt).page(page).limit(limit).filter(filter).execute();

 [DEPRECATED] ListQuotes: List quotes

-List all the quotes from a single scope at the specified date/time  Please use M:Finbourne.WebApi.Controllers.QuotesController.ListQuotesForScope(System.String,System.Nullable{System.DateTimeOffset},System.String,System.Nullable{System.Int32},System.Nullable{System.Int32},System.String) - the signature and behaviour of this endpoint will be changing to omit scope
+List all the quotes from a single scope at the specified date/time  Please use M:Finbourne.WebApi.Controllers.QuotesController.ListQuotesForScope(System.String,System.Nullable{System.DateTimeOffset},System.String,System.Nullable{System.Int32},System.String) - the signature and behaviour of this endpoint will be changing to omit scope

 ### Example
 ```java